ErenKarakaya01/vue-fastify-prisma-demo/README.md

 ```

 In the backend folder, change the .env file database connection url with your url.
+The mysql server must be running with Xampp or any other software.

 In the root directory, run the following: